Seagate/cortx-hare/Quick Start Guide.md

 ### Prepare SSH keys

-Run the below mentioned commands on the primary node (node-1).
+Run the below mentioned commands on the primary node (node-1) to generate SSH Keys.

 * `ssh-keygen`